browserengineering/book/book/invalidation.md

         self.dirty = True
 ```

-We can pretty easily replace our existing dirty flag with this simple
+That clarifies which dirty flag protects which field.
+We can replace
-abstraction:
+our existing dirty flag with this simple abstraction:

 ``` {.python ignore=ProtectedField}
 class BlockLayout: